Uğurcan Çakır: Trabzonspor

-Çakır failed to make a single appearance in any competitions for Trabzonspor mainly due to his bad performance with 1461 Trabzon last year, and was only on the bench for two Super Lig games and the majority of Turkish Cup games.
+Following his return, Çakır did not make any appearances for Trabzonspor in any competition, largely due to his performances during the previous loan spell with 1461 Trabzon.
+He was named on the bench for two Super Lig matches and most Turkish Cup fixtures.

-2017–18 season

-Çakır made his debut for Trabzonspor at the age of 21 years on 22 September 2017 against Alanyaspor after first choice keeper Esteban Alvarado couldn't carry on playing after half time, after sustaining an injury, he would witness his side from winning 3–1 the previous half to losing 4–3 after two penalties were awarded to the opposition.
-He impressed the current manager Ersun Yanal, leading to him playing the last five games of the Super Lig season with twelve goals conceded and one clean sheet, and would continue to grow in his development.
+Çakır eventually made his Trabzonspor debut at the age of 21 on 22 September 2017 against Alanyaspor.
+He came on at halftime after first-choice goalkeeper Esteban Alvarado was forced off with an injury.
+Trabzonspor had been leading 3–1 at halftime but ultimately lost the match 4–3 after two penalties were awarded to the opposition.
+Despite the defeat, Çakır impressed manager Ersun Yanal, which led to him starting the final five matches of the Super Lig season.
+During that period he conceded twelve goals and kept one clean sheet, continuing his development as a young goalkeeper.

-2018–19 season

-Çakır reaffirmed his position as the second choice goalkeeper for Trabzonspor, but after first choice keeper Onur Kivrak retired on 16 January 2019, he became first choice, playing eighteen games in the Super Lig conceding twenty goals and having two clean sheets.
+Çakır later reaffirmed his role as the second-choice goalkeeper for Trabzonspor.
+However, after first-choice goalkeeper Onur Kivrak retired on 16 January 2019, he became the club's primary goalkeeper.
+He went on to play eighteen matches in the Super Lig, conceding twenty goals and recording two clean sheets.

+He won his first trophy with the club by lifting the 2019–20 Turkish Cup.
+He was named as club's captain ahead of the 2020–21 season following the departure of José Sosa.
+He later achieved the 2021–22 Süper Lig title, which marked Trabzonspor's first league championship in 38 years.

 Galatasaray

 On 2 September 2025, Galatasaray announced that they reached an agreement with Trabzonspor for the transfer of Çakır for €27.5 million transfer fee. Çakır, who signed a five-year contract with Galatasaray, will receive €2.5 million of guaranteed money and bonuses annually.

-On 13 September 2025, he made his debut with the team against Eyüpspor with a clean sheet in a 2-0 away Süper Lig win.
-On 18 September 2025, he made his continental debut with the team against Eintracht Frankfurt in a 5-1 UEFA Champions League away lost.
+On 13 September, he made his debut with the team against Eyüpspor with a clean sheet in a 2–0 away Süper Lig win.
+On 18 September, he made his continental debut with the team against Eintracht Frankfurt in a 5–1 UEFA Champions League away defeat.

 International career

 Çakır made his debut for the Turkey national team on 30 May 2019, in a friendly against Greece, as a starter.

 In June 2021, he was included in the list of 26 Turkish players to compete for UEFA Euro 2020.

-On 7 June 2024, he is in the final list of 26 players selected by Vincenzo Montella to compete for UEFA Euro 2024.
+On 7 June 2024, he was named in the final list of 26 players selected by Vincenzo Montella to compete for UEFA Euro 2024.

+On 2 June 2026, Çakır was selected in the 26-man squad for the 2026 FIFA World Cup.